The Washington State University Pullman Catalog

 Students are also required to complete related courses on the larger political, legal, economic and social environments in which crime and the criminal justice system operate.
 Taught by a multi-disciplinary faculty, courses cover such areas as public administration, American public policy, constitutional law, and gender and politics.
 Additional elective courses are offered by departments within the College of Arts and Sciences.

-The course of study leads to the Bachelor of Arts in Criminal Justice and Criminology, and the Master's Degree and Ph.D.
+The course of study leads to the Bachelor of Arts in Criminal Justice and Criminology, and the Master's Degree (thesis and non-thesis tracks) and Ph.D.
 Degree in Criminal Justice and Criminology.

 Transfer Students